CamLoPA/DiffLoc/README.md

 ## Demo

 Demo please refer to demo.mp4 in this project.

+**Note: Playing the CamLoPAdemo.mp4 or downloading the CamLoPAdemo.mp4 file alone might not work due to a bug on the Anonymous GitHub website.
+In such cases, you need to download the entire repository to play the demo.**

 ---